Team-BCR/project3_wine/README.md

 ## Project Goals

-* Use clusters to help your exploration, understanding, and modeling of the data.

-* The target variable you are trying to predict is wine quality (you may decide whether you want to solve this with classification or regression)

-* If we use a cluster number as a feature, that cluster should NOT have the target variable of wine quality in it.
+* Discover features/clusters helpful in  predicting wine quality

+* Use features to develop a machine learning model to predict the quality of wine on a scale of 1-10

 * Other key drivers:
-    *
-    *
-    *
-    *
+    * Is alcohol associated with quality?
+    * Is chlorides associated with quality?
+    * Is residual_sugar associated with quality?
+    * Is alcohol associated with density?
 ## Initial Thoughts

-*
+* There are some key indicators in the data that may predict the 'quality' of wine and that those indicators will be evident by the conclusion of the project.

 ## The Plan

 * Acquire: build organization repository named Team BCR and invite members.
-Pull winequality-red.csv and winequality-white.csv into repository.
+Pull winequality-red.csv and winequality-white.csv from data.world into repository.
 Build .gitignore and env.py files.

 * Prepare the data using the following columns:
     * target: 12 - quality (score between 0 and 10)